4Lexium/KS-Signal-at-LHC/KS Signal /Displaced Geometry/Reconstructed_Displacement_Analysis/RECONSTRUCTED/README.md

+Reco_LLP reads truth-level BSM branches and compares to reconstructed track-DCA values

+Comparison with BKG using the DCA method

+Modified variants of DCA using PV coordinate correction, and SV instead of perigree.

 Execute each python script: [ python XXX.py ] in enviroment that has: Numnpy, awkward, math, ROOT, uproot.
 F.ex. using VENV: